Last updated January 19 2019.

 Med Kharbach has also shared a simple visual with 12 search tips which would be really handy once students master the basics too.

 The Google Search Education website is an amazing resource with lessons for beginner/intermediate/advanced plus slideshows and videos.
 It’s also home to the A Google A Day classroom challenges.
-These look like a great way to embed mini-lessons on searching throughout the year.
+The questions help older students learn about choosing keywords, deconstructing questions, and altering keywords.